syguan96/DynaBOA/README.md

 ## Todo

+- [ ] DynaBOA for the internet data.
 - [ ] DynaBOA for MPI-INF-3DHP and SURREAL

-- [ ] DynaBOA for the internet data.
+## Acknowledgement
+We borrow some code from [SPIN](https://github.com/nkolot/SPIN) and [VIBE](https://github.com/mkocabas/VIBE).
+[Learn2learn](https://github.com/learnables/learn2learn) is useful to realize bilevel optimization.